 Skip to content

-How to Get VA Aid and Attendance Benefits 2024!
+How to Get Aid and Attendance Approval (The Insider’s Guide)

 I hope you enjoy reading this blog post.

-Veterans Aid and Attendance eligibility is multi-faceted and generally based upon the following three criteria:
+Veterans Aid and Attendance eligibility is multi-faceted and based upon the following three criteria:

 • #2.
-You are so helpless that you literally require the “aid and attendance” of another person to perform the personal functions required in everyday living
+You must be so helpless that you literally require the “aid and attendance” of another person to perform the personal functions required in everyday living

 The first requirement to be eligible for Aid and Attendance benefits is you must first be eligible for VA pension benefits.